TWA Flight Center: Late 1960s to early 1980s: Expansions

+Mid-1980s to early 2000s

-Throughout the late 20th century, the TWA Flight Center underwent further modifications, including the addition of security screening equipment.
+Throughout the late 20th century, the TWA Flight Center underwent further modifications, including the addition of security screening equipment dividing the interior into two sections.
 Following a series of bombings and aircraft hijackings, in 1985, TWA implemented more stringent baggage checks and hired more guards and police to patrol the terminal.
 In addition, TWA began testing out an X-ray screening machine in September 1989, among the first machines of its type to be used in an airport.
-Although TWA had planned to renovate the terminal, this did not occur.
+The Port Authority had also hired Pei Cobb Freed & Partners in 1984 to design a renovation of JFK Airport; the plans, published in 1990, called for a central terminal connecting with the TWA Flight Center and other terminals.
+These plans were never carried out, and TWA planned a renovation of the terminal that also did not occur.

 Progressive Architecture magazine described the terminal in 1992 as being in "tawdry condition", with parts of the structure appearing actively deteriorated.
 TWA wanted to merge with another airline by then, and the terminal's continued operation was uncertain.
 The New York City Landmarks Preservation Commission (LPC) designated the terminal as a landmark in 1994, amid reports that the building might be demolished.
 Following the 1996 crash of TWA Flight 800, investigators found that the TWA Flight Center's security protocols were lax and that unauthorized personnel could theoretically access the terminal's baggage room and even the tarmac.
 Later that year, amid a decline in TWA's finances, the airline eliminated many routes and moved its remaining New York operations to the TWA Flight Center.
 The PANYNJ considered expanding the terminal during that decade, and elastomeric coating was added to the roof in 1999 to prevent leakage.

 TWA sold its assets in October 2001 to American Airlines, which briefly operated flights out of the TWA Flight Center.
 American Airlines ceased flight operations at the terminal in December 2001 and allowed its lease, inherited from TWA, to expire the next month.
 By then, airport officials saw the terminal as functionally outdated.
 Among other issues, the building did not meet modern accessibility or security standards, was frequently overcrowded, and had inadequate exterior canopies and access roads.
 Like many terminals designed before the advent of jumbo jets, increased passenger traffic, and security issues, the design had proved difficult to update as air travel evolved, particularly with regard to the placement of security checkpoints.
 The PANYNJ could bypass the LPC designation and demolish parts of the terminal; the Federal Aviation Administration (FAA), which could approve or reject the PANYNJ's redevelopment plan, declined to intervene.